GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Introduction

-\textbf{\textit{Task-specific learning-based applications.}} We introduce the automatic application of \approach to solve specific downstream SE tasks, without extensive human intervention to adapt model architecture.
-In comparison to the state-of-the-art task-specific learning-based approaches (\textit{e.g.}, ProgramGraph~\citep{allamanis2017learning}), our approach does not require any effort to tune the hyper-parameters to be applicable to a downstream task (\Cref{sec:approach}).
-Our evaluation on two downstream tasks, code clone detection and solution classification, showed that \approach outperforms the state-of-the-art task-specific learning-based applications: For both tasks it outperforms all task-specific applications (RQ2 in \Cref{sec:results}).
+\textbf{\textit{\recheck{Task-specific learning-based applications.}}} We introduce the automatic application of \approach to solve specific downstream SE tasks, without extensive human intervention to adapt model architecture.
+In comparison to the state-of-the-art task-specific learning-based approaches (\textit{e.g.}, \revise{ODS~\citep{ye2021automated}} ), our approach does not require any effort to tune the hyper-parameters to be applicable to a downstream task (\Cref{sec:approach}).
+Our evaluation on \revise{two downstream tasks, solution classification and patch classification}, showed that \approach outperforms the state-of-the-art task-specific learning-based applications: \revise{For all tasks it outperforms all task-specific applications (RQ1 in \Cref{sec:results}).}